One more fitting (D=5) of Supernovae redshifts

 The system (\ref{ue}) remains compatible under adding $f_{\m\n}=0$, see (\ref{max}); this is not the case for another covariant, $S, \Phi$, or Riemannian curvature, which relates to $\L$ as usually:

 At first sight this theory does not have a longitudinal polarization because in linear approximation

 that is, Ricci scalar does not provide a polarization.

-However in the case of high symmetry (like spherical symmetry or plane longitudinal wave, i.e.\ isotropic it the tangential dimensions), skew-symmetric tensors tend to become zero: $S_{\mu\nu\lambda}\equiv 0$, and integration of Eqs.~(\ref{max}) gives also $f_{\mu\nu}=0$.
+However in the case of high symmetry (like spherical symmetry or plane longitudinal wave, i.e.\ isotropic in the tangential dimensions), skew-symmetric tensors tend to become zero: $S_{\mu\nu\lambda}\equiv 0$, and integration of Eqs.~(\ref{max}) gives also $f_{\mu\nu}=0$.
 So, there is a `scalar field' $\psi$,

-which is responsible for the longitudinal polarization.
+which is responsible for the longitudinal polarization \cite{zh}.
+The existence of spherically symmetric non-stationary (and non-singular) solutions is proved in \cite{zh}.

+GR cosmologies with linear expansion still do exist, e.g.\ \cite{melia}, but require a sort of fine tuning of DE.

 4. What is the truth and can we find it in physics?
 Okay, take a bit more concrete question: should the true fundamental theory (its existence can explain the usefulness of phenomenological theories and models) have some clear and sensible distinction from enumerable false theories?
-If so, the true theory, the true description of Nature, has to have no free parameters; all {\sl fundamental constants} should be long-lasting parameters of a solution, not a theory.\footnote{The string theory (it is not yet a ready theory; it's not a clear road, just a direction) still has one free parameter---the string tension.
+If so, the true theory, the true description of Nature, has to have no free parameters; all {\sl fundamental constants} should be long-lasting, slow-varying parameters of a solution, not of the theory.\footnote{The string theory (it is not yet a ready theory; it's not a clear road, just a direction) still has one free parameter---the string tension.
 (Nature should keep the value in every point?
 In which storage?)} [And I am with those who think that quantum mechanics (which still needs `classical crutches' to make predictions; psi-function, amplitude has no intrinsic, all-sufficient, independent meaning or ontology) is not the only possible (nor the best) starting point for the way to a deep insight into the origins of Nature.]

 The unique variant of AP is a very promising 5$D$ theory, with topological charges and quasi-charges; their phenomenology can look, at some conditions and to a certain extent, like a 4$D$ quantum field theory.